 We begin to realise revenue under a new business contract at the start of production, which is generally 24 to 30 months following the date of contract award.
 During 2015, we secured new contracts for a number of customer programs which are expected to begin production after 2015.
 As at December 31, 2015, we estimate the value of all booked business under contracts that have been awarded, but which have not yet begun production, amounts to be approximately US\$11.0 billion over the production lifetime of the relevant vehicle programs (the Booked Business Amount) up from approximately US\$9.0 billion as at December 31, 2014.
 This robust backlog provides a strong and visible revenue stream through our projection years.
 The Booked Business Amount is based on estimated lifetime volume of the programs derived by the applicable OEM customers and information provided by third-party industry sources.
 In calculating the Booked Business Amount, we assume that the relevant contracts will be performed in accordance with their terms.
-Any modification or suspension of the contracts related to the booked business.
+Any modification or suspension of the contracts related to the booked business by the Group's customers may have a substantial and immediate effect on the value of the booked business.
 The value of booked business is not a measure defined by International Financial Reporting Standards (IFRS), and our methodology for determining the Booked Business Amount may not be comparable to the methodology used by other companies in determining the value of their booked business.